a-ww2-er/a-ww2-er/README.md

 <!-- Description about me -->
 <h2 align="center"> 🤔 About me 👨‍💻 </h2>

-Eyyyy!!! <br />
+Hey!!! <br />
-I am <b>Daniel Wales</b> better known as 'a-ww2-er'🕵🏼‍♂️ <br />
+I am Daniel Wales better known as 'a-ww2-er'🕵🏼‍♂️ <br />
-I love developing new things 🖥️ <br />
+I specialize in creating bots with Python and Node.js ,developing applications with C# and .NET, and crafting websites and mobile apps.<br />
-So...
-I am more than a robot coding 🤖, I am a real human trying to learn new things and develop incredible projects with ❤️ meeting incredible people on the way🚀<br />
+Proficient in SQL and NoSQL databases, I excel in cloud computing, DevOps, and designing scalable solutions for modern software development<br />
 If you are interested in a guy with a good vibe who loves the knowledge and the constant learning 📚, <b>⚙️I AM YOUR GUY⚙️</b> <br />
 Contact me for new projects 📨, <sup>I am open to collaborate with you</sup>
 <br/><br/>